-Consider the password reset MitM attack described in class that exploits the similarities of the account registration and password reset processes on a website.
-Also refer to the article by Gelernter et al. cited in the resources for the lecture on the class website.
+Consider the password reset MitM attack described in class that exploits the similarities between the account registration and password reset processes on a website.
+You can also refer to the article by Gelernter et al. cited in the resources for the lecture on the class website.

-- a) Which precaution can be used by the client at the time of registering new website accounts to prevent the basic version of the attack described in class, where the server requires the client to solve a CAPTCHA and answer a security question.
-Explain why this measure defeats the attack. - b) Suppose now that in the password reset process, instead of asking the client to answer a security question, the server asks the client to enter a one-time code transmitted via SMS or email.
+- a) Which precaution can be used by the user at the time of registering new website accounts to prevent the basic version of the attack described in class, where the server requires the user to solve a CAPTCHA and answer a security question?
+Explain why this measure defeats the attack. - b) Suppose now that in the password reset process, instead of asking the user to answer a security question, the server asks the user to enter a one-time code transmitted via SMS or email.
 Show how to modify the basic MitM attack described in class to deal with this variation of the password reset process and argue whether the attacker is likely to succeed.
 For this question, do not consider attacks that capture the SMS message or email with the code. - c) Design a simple password reset process that is resilient against the password reset MitM attack.
 Justify why your method is effective in protecting against the attack.

 In answering the above questions, it is perfectly fine to draw inspiration from the article.
-However, your answers should be written in your own original words, without quoting or paraphrasing portions of the article.
+We ask, however, that your answers are written in primarily your own words.
+It is O.K. to reference or quote parts of the article, as long as your answer does not mostly consist of the article paraphrased or quotes from the article.